test-user-hubrise/website/src/content/general/en/apps.md

         - to: https://www.smg.com
           logo: smg.png
           title: Service Management Group
-          description: SMG combines technology and services to collect, analyze, and share feedback on data for brands to deliver and decide on actions with insights across their enterprise.
+          description: SMG combines technology and services to collect, analyse, and share feedback on data for brands to make decisions with insights across their enterprise.
     - title: Other apps
       apps:
         - to: https://tickncook.com
           logo: tickncook.png
           title: Tick'N'Cook
           description: Tick'N'Cook is a kitchen display screen for independent restaurants and chains.
-Tick'N'Cook can be customised with estimated preparation time and specialized screens (bar, pastry, kitchen, etc.).
+Tick'N'Cook can be customised with estimated preparation time and specialised screens for bar, pastry or kitchen.
   additional_sections:
     suggest_app:
       title: Suggest an application
       description: Your application is not in this list?
+Send us some details about your application.
+HubRise will contact them to suggest an integration.
       button: Suggest
   developers:
     title: You are a developer?